regen-network/regen-web/README.md

 `<Trans>` component should be imported from `@lingui/macro` most of the time.
 This component is used at compile-time.
 There is another `<Trans>` component in `@lingui/react` for [special cases](https://lingui.dev/tutorials/react-patterns#lazy-translations).
 This component is used at runtime.

+### web-components

+components in `web-components` should not use any i18n code in order to make them more generic and reusable.

 ## Typography